axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/modal/README.md

 ### small

-if `small`is set to true, it has the `small` size and sets the `max-width` attribute to 500px.
+If `small`is set to true, it has the `small` size and sets the `max-width` attribute to 500px.

 ### no header

-if `noheader` is set to true, the modal will be displayed without header and padding of the root element.
+If `noheader` is set to true, the modal will be displayed without header and padding of the root element.

 ## onClose / axa-close

-Under react we can pass a method `onClose` that will get called when the Modal closes, like so:
+Under React we can pass a method `onClose` that will get called when the Modal closes, like so:

 ```js
 <AXAModal